mleitao27/react-native-json-forms/README.md

 ```

 ## Usage
 Bellow there is an example of usage of the **Form** component imported from the package.
 The **FormScreen** can be any application screen used as a parent component.
+After importing the component from the previously installed npm package, the JSON with the form structure and the extension, the **Form** component can be rendered inside of a **ScrollView** to allow the user to scroll through the form questions, since most form will probably be bigger than a single screen.
 ```javascript
 // Import stuff from react and react-native import React from 'react';